American Civilizations Ranked

 Fertility Rate - Because it’s the one exception, being anti-correlated with income

 Therefore, a weighted index of income and fertility is a metric of all good things.
 That is the Baby Money Index, which is income multiplied by fertility squared.
-Below are the results, categorized in cultural and geographic “civilizations”:
+Below are the rankings of America’s civilizations:

 America’s Top Quartile: